 A two year old who is learning to listen to their body and use the bathroom may wake more often to use the potty and also, a child whose still in diapers becomes more aware of a wet or full diaper early in the morning and want to be changed.

-2 Year Olds Need Less Sleep & Have Longer Stretches Without Downtime
+4. 2 Year Old Toddlers Need Less Sleep

 As children get older, they need less sleep than say a newborn or one-year-old.
 Children who are two need between 12-14 hours of sleep during a 24 hour period, split between nap & overnight sleep.

 It might be time to wake your child up from their nap instead of letting them sleep too long, or pushing bedtime by 30 minutes or so if they aren’t showing signs of bedtime readiness at their regular time.